mabrobotics/MD80-x-CANdle-Documentation/CANopen/canopen_profile_ds402.md

 |   9   | Cyclic Synchronous Velocity Mode (CSV) |
 |  10   |  Cyclic Synchronous Torque Mode (CST)  |

+**Table 4**: Modes of operation codes.

 #### 1. Impedance Mode (IMP)

+Manufacturer-specific mode providing impedance (compliance) control.
+The controller acts as a virtual spring-damper system, allowing the motor to be back-drivable while maintaining stiffness control.

 #### 2. Service Mode (SRV)

+Manufacturer-specific mode for service and diagnostics.
+Provides direct access to controller internals for testing and debugging purposes.

 #### 3. Idle

+No operation mode.
+The motor is disabled and not controlled.
+Useful for safe shutdown or when transitioning between modes.

 #### 4. Profile Position Mode (PPM)

+Trapezoidal motion profile for position control.
+The controller generates smooth position trajectories with configurable acceleration and deceleration profiles, reaching the target position with minimal overshoot.

 #### 5. Profile Velocity Mode (PVM)

+Trapezoidal motion profile for velocity control.
+The controller generates smooth velocity profiles with configurable acceleration and deceleration, ideal for smooth velocity changes without jerky motion.

 #### 6. Cyclic Synchronous Position Mode (CSP)